- English Department Writing Program

-Download the latest volume of the prize-winning writing produced by students in first-year writing courses at the University of Michigan.
+Download or view the latest volume of the prize-winning writing produced by students in first-year writing courses at the University of Michigan.
 It showcases the impressive range and quality of writing that students from across the university achieve in first-year writing courses.

 The Writing Program staff are available during normal business hours to help with any questions.
 The Writing Program Director and Associate Director are available by appointment.